Bruce Talamon

-Bruce Wayne Talamon (born July 31, 1949) is an American photographer.
+Bruce Wayne Talamon (born 1949) is an American photographer.
 He is best known for photographing R&B and soul musicians during the 1970s and 1980s, and for his editorial work as a contract and stills photographer.

 Early life

-Born in Los Angeles on July 31, 1949, Talamon was the first of two sons born to James and Clelie Talamon.
-He began high school in 1963 at the all-boys Catholic Verbum Dei High School, and went on to study political science at Whittier College in California.
+Born in Los Angeles in 1949, Talamon was the first of two sons born to James and Clelie Talamon.
+He began high school in 1963 at the all-boys Catholic Verbum Dei High School.
+Talmon studied political science at Whittier College in California.
 While studying abroad in Berlin, Germany in 1970, he bought his first camera, an Asahi Pentax, and went on to photograph Miles Davis and Dexter Gordon with it in Copenhagen during his time abroad.
 After graduating in 1971 with a Bachelor of Arts in political science, he forwent attending law school and instead decided to pursue a career as a photographer.

 Career

 R&B photography

 After graduating from Whittier College, Talamon received an offer to work as a photographer at the 1972 Watts Festival in Los Angeles.
 Although he did not end up getting the job, he was able to secure a backstage pass, which allowed him the access needed to take pictures of some of the most notable R&B artists of that era.
 His photograph of Isaac Hayes was, according Talamon, "the first R&B photograph [he] ever took".
 It was also on that occasion that he met photographer Howard Bingham and, thanks to Bingham's introducing him to Soul Newspapers owner Regina Jones, began working as a contributing photographer, and later, photo editor.

 In 1974, Talamon expanded his client base to include Motown Records, his first corporate client.
 He was soon shooting publicity and editorial photographs for other record companies, including CBS Records.
 This same year, he also began working as a freelancer for Jet, Ebony, and Black Stars magazines.
 Over the span of his career, he shot such household names as Donna Summer, James Brown, Marvin Gaye, Bootsy Collins, and Chaka Khan.

-In the late 1970s and early 1980s, Talamon accompanied several artists on tour, including Bob Marley (1978–1980) and Earth, Wind and Fire (1979–1980).
-His career as a photographer for R&B record companies came effectively to an end in 1982 due to new policies concerning photo buyouts.